CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/overview.md

 <h1>Overview</h1>

 !!!github "GitHub"
-    The source code of the new fee collection, burning, and distribution system can be found on [GitHub :material-github:](https://github.com/curvefi/curve-burners).
+    The source code for the contracts of the new fee collection, burning, and distribution system can be found on [GitHub :material-github:](https://github.com/curvefi/curve-burners).

 The Curve ecosystem has various sources of revenue.
 In order to distribute these fees, they need to be burned into a unified token.